wp-plugins/subscribe-to-comments-reloaded/trunk/readme.txt

 == Language Localization ==

 Subscribe to Comments Reloaded can speak your language!
-I used the `Portable Object` (.po) standard to implement this feature.
-If you want to provide a localized file in your language, use the template files (.pot) you'll find inside the `lang` folder, and contact me on the [support forum](http://lab.duechiacchiere.it/index.php?board=5.0) when your localization is ready.
+If you want to provide a localized file in your language, use the template files (.pot) you'll find inside the `langs` folder, and contact me on the [support forum](http://lab.duechiacchiere.it/index.php?board=5.0) once your localization is ready.
 Right now the following localizations are available (in alphabetical order):

 * French ([Li-An](http://www.li-an.fr/wpplugins/mes-traductions-de-plugins/#subscribe))